marodriguezd/SRT4U_Subtitle-Processor/README.md

    - Responsive threading to keep the UI smooth during processing.

 - **Output Format Flexibility**:
-   - Choose between SRT or VTT output format regardless of input format.
+   - Choose between SRT or VTT output format regardless of the input format.
    - Automatic format conversion with proper headers (WEBVTT for VTT files).
-   - Preserves timing precision and subtitle numbering.
+   - Preserves timing precision and ensures correct subtitle numbering.

 ---

 ## Important Notes

+### Format Tolerance
+SRT4U is designed to be highly tolerant of common subtitle file issues.
+It can automatically parse and correct:
+- Files with **missing subtitle index numbers**.
+- Files using non-standard timestamp separators (e.g., `00:00:00 - 00:01:00` instead of `00:00:00,000 --> 00:01:00,000`).
+- Inconsistent line endings or extra blank lines.

 ### About VTT File Processing
-Internally, SRT4U processes subtitle files in the **SRT format**.
-If you import a VTT file with additional features such as styles, metadata, or non-standard properties, these will be **stripped out during processing**.
+Internally, SRT4U processes subtitle files in a standardized SRT-like format.
+If you import a VTT file with additional features such as styles, positioning, or other metadata, these will be **stripped out during processing** to ensure compatibility.
-- The application ensures that translations and basic formatting are preserved.
+- The application ensures that text content and timing are perfectly preserved.
-- However, **styles, positioning, or metadata specific to VTT will not be retained** when exporting back to VTT.
+- However, **styles or metadata specific to VTT will not be retained** when exporting back to VTT.

-This design ensures maximum compatibility across formats and simplifies translation and processing tasks.

 ---